If you're in the service industry, you will inevitably encounter time registration and will have to create invoices based on time tracking.

 You can then set the new rate and indicate that all work from the past that has not yet been billed may be adjusted.
 You do this in the project itself > tab Project info > Three dots next to Project number x > Invoicing preferences.

-Note that the internal cost you have added to the HR-settings of a particular user will always be used to calculate the costs of a project (if time tracking is performed), regardless of your way of invoicing.
+Note that the internal cost you have added to the Users-settings of a particular user will always be used to calculate the costs of a project (if time tracking is performed), regardless of your way of invoicing.

 C. Changing the type of hourly rate: